 - Rarely, serious side effects like slow/irregular heartbeat, mental/mood changes, persistent diarrhea, severe/persistent stomach/abdominal pain, bloody stools, rectal bleeding, decreased urination and allergic reactions

-You don’t want to use magnesium citrate too often because this can wind up causing “dependence” on the product and loss of normal bowel function.
+You don’t want to use magnesium citrate too often because this can wind up causing “dependence” on the product and loss of normal bowel function (same story with senna).
 People who abuse laxatives, including magnesium citrate, may not be able to have normal bowel movement without using the product after some time.

 You also shouldn’t take magnesium citrate or other laxatives if you’re taking antibiotics, especially tetracycline/quinolone.
 If you need to take both, take them at least two hours apart.
 If you have any of the following medical conditions, talk to your doctor before you start taking magnesium citrate: kidney disease, GI issues that last longer than two weeks, frequent stomach pains, nausea, vomiting, or if you’ve been told to follow a low-magnesium or low-potassium diet.